Topology of Almost Complex Structures on Six-Manifolds: Intersections of almost complex structures on six-manifolds as sections of the twistor space

 Recall the following theorem of Michelsohn, Salamon, Atiyah--Hitchin--Singer:

-\begin{thm}(\cite[Theorem 9.11]{LM} , \cite[Theorem 1]{Sa95}) A section $s$ of the positive twistor space $Z_+(M) \to M$ is pseudoholomorphic, with respect to the almost complex structure $J$ corresponding to $s$ on $M$ and the Atiyah--Hitchin--Singer almost complex structure on $Z_+(M)$, if and only if $J$ is integrable. \end{thm}
+\begin{Theorem}[{\cite[Theorem~9.11]{LM} ,~\cite[Theorem~1]{Sa95}}] A section $s$ of the positive twistor space $Z_+(M) \to M$ is pseudoholomorphic, with respect to the almost complex structure $J$ corresponding to $s$ on $M$ and the Atiyah--Hitchin--Singer almost complex structure on $Z_+(M)$, if and only if $J$ is integrable. \end{Theorem}

-Now suppose we have an integrable orthogonal $J$ on a Riemannian six--manifold $M$.
+Now suppose we have an integrable orthogonal $J$ on a Riemannian six-manifold $M$.
 Then $s$ gives us an embedding of $M$ into $Z_+(M)$ as an almost complex submanifold.
 If we were able to perturb $s(M)$ to another almost complex submanifold that intersects $s(M)$ transversally, then the homological intersection number $s_*[M] \cdot s_*[M]$ would have to be $\geq 0$.
 A way to obtain perturbations of $s(M)$ to almost complex submanifolds is by translating $J$ by an isometry of $(M,g)$, but any perturbation to a transverse representative would do.
 Note that it is unique to dimension six that $s_*[M] \cdot s_*[M]$ inside $Z_+(M)$ gives an integer.

-\begin{cor} Suppose a closed Riemannian six--manifold $M$ carries an integrable complex structure, corresponding to a section $s$ of $Z_+(M)$, with $\int_M c_1c_2 - c_3 < 0$.
-Then there is no representative of the homology class $s_*[M]$ given by an almost complex submanifold of $Z_+(M)$ which intersects $s(M)$ transversally. \end{cor}
+\begin{Corollary} Suppose a closed Riemannian six-manifold $M$ carries an integrable complex structure, corresponding to a section $s$ of $Z_+(M)$, with $\int_M c_1c_2 - c_3 < 0$.
+Then there is no representative of the homology class $s_*[M]$ given by an almost complex submanifold of $Z_+(M)$ which intersects $s(M)$ transversally. \end{Corollary}